morea-framework/morea-framework.github.io/src/userguide.md

 The material in this section assumes that you have set up your local environment according to the instructions in the [QuickStart page](/quickstart.html).

+## Develop by duplicating modules

+Development of curriculum content seems to be easiest by organizing module material by directories.
+Then, to create a new module, just:

+ 1. Duplicate an existing module directory using your operating system commands.
+ 2. Edit the module definition markdown file.
+Define a new unique ID for that module, and change the references to outcome IDs, reading IDs, experience IDs, and assessment IDs appropriately.
+ 3. Edit the markdown files within the new directory files to define the outcomes, readings, experiences, and assessments associated with the new module.
+ 4. Check to make sure the new module displays correctly in your local browser and that the sort order numbers result in the correct ordering on all pages.

 ## Edit>Compile>Review>Publish

 Development of course content with Morea follows this general sequence: